Mapping the public histories of every building in the East Village

 Keep Me Nearby, an exhibition as a new space for dialogue and a people’s history of the LES.

 “Contested City: Art & Public History as Mediation at New York’s Seward Park Urban Renewal Area” bridges art, design, activism, and urban history.
-A book for anyone who wants to make their own neighborhood more just.

 The Open Museum shows real and replica objects from the Open Archive in locations across the city that critically connect to issues of immigrant, women’s and labor rights.